 For the benefit of those who are not Roman Catholic we want to ask first , “What is the rosary?” and then “What does scripture say?”

 Different forms of the rosary are prayed in Roman Catholicism, Hinduism, Buddhism, and Islam.
 It may surprise some that Hinduism also practices celibacy of the clergy, separation from the world, worship of saints, fastings, processions, litanies, and use of holy water.
-In each of these religions, the rosary is a string of beads on a string or knotted cord.
+In each of these religions, the rosary is made of beads on a string or knotted cord.
 Islam uses 99 beads and the Hindus and Buddhists use 100 as well as 66 beads.
 Prayers are repeated as the beads are counted.

 The rosary was not used by Jesus, by His apostles, or by the early church fathers.
 The Roman Catholic Church started using the rosary around 1350 A.D.
 Protestants do not use a rosary.
 Within the Roman Catholic Church, the rosary has five sets of ten beads.
 Each set of ten beads is called a decade.
 Each decade is separated by one large bead.
 Different prayers are recited for different beads.
-The “Our Father” or “Lord’s Prayer” is recited on the large bead while “Hail Mary” is prayed for on each of the small beads.
+The “Our Father” or “Lord’s Prayer” is recited on the large bead while the “Hail Mary” is prayed on each of the small beads.

 Hail Mary, full of grace, the Lord is with thee.
 Blessed art thou among women and blessed is the fruit of thy womb Jesus.
-Holy Mary, Mother of God, pray fro sinners now and at the hour of our death.
+Holy Mary, Mother of God, pray for sinners now and at the hour of our death.
 Amen.